 After the end of the fiscal year, the Compensation Committee evaluates our performance with respect to the corporate performance metrics.
-The fiscal 2020 annual performance-based cash bonus opportunities for our NEOs with corporate responsibilities were based entirely on the performance of the foregoing metrics at the corporate level.
-In the case of a NEO with business unit responsibilities, 50% of the NEO's annual performance-based cash bonus opportunity was based on our corporate performance and the remaining 50% was based on revenue, non-GAAP gross margin percentage, and non-GAAP contribution margin calculated at the business unit level.
+The Fiscal 2021 Cash Bonus Plan opportunities for our NEOs with corporate responsibilities were based entirely on the performance of the foregoing metrics at the corporate level.
+In the case of a NEO with business unit responsibilities, 50% of the NEO's annual performance-based cash bonus opportunity was based on our corporate performance and the remaining 50% was based on revenue, non-GAAP gross margin percentage, and non-GAAP operating profit calculated at the business unit level.